tywalch/electrodb/README.md

 concurrent      | `1`                  | When performing batch operations, how many requests (1 batch operation == 1 request) to DynamoDB should ElectroDB make at one time.
 Be mindful of your DynamoDB throughput configurations unprocessed     | `"item"`             | Used in batch processing to override ElectroDBs default behaviour to break apart DynamoDBs `Unprocessed` records into composite attributes.
 See more detail about this in the sections for [BatchGet](#batch-get), [BatchDelete](#batch-write-delete-records), and [BatchPut](#batch-write-put-records). response        | `"default"`          | Used as a convenience for applying the DynamoDB parameter `ReturnValues`.
 The options here are the same as the parameter values for the DocumentClient except lowercase.
 The `"none"` option will cause the method to return null and will bypass ElectroDB's response formatting -- useful if formatting performance is a concern. ignoreOwnership | `false`              | By default, **ElectroDB** interrogates items returned from a query for the presence of matching entity "identifiers".
 This helps to ensure other entities, or other versions of an entity, are filtered from your results.
-If you are using ElectroDB with an existing table/dataset you can turn off this feature by setting this property to `true`.
+If you are using ElectroDB with an existing table/dataset you can turn off this feature by setting this property to `true`. limit           | _none_               | A convenience option for the query parameter `Limit`, used to specify the number of records to retrieve while performing a query.

 # Errors: